Assassinations of Jeffrey Brent Ball and Todd Ray Wilson: Assassinations

 For several months, members of FAL Zarate Willka had been determining the schedules of the missionaries.
 Police discovered that one group member, Susana Zapana Hannover, had been a member of the LDS Church and another had been receiving discussions from the zone leader over the area.
 A rumor later surfaced of a hit list that the group held which named several other missionaries and Americans in the area.
 On Wednesday, May 24, 1989, after returning at about 9:30 p.m., Jeffrey Ball and Todd Wilson left their apartment.
 There are two theories explaining why they left.
-One says that they had simply returned home that evening without having eaten dinner.
-Since they were hungry, they decided to eat.
-Thus, they were returning to their apartment at about 10:20 that evening.
+One says that they had simply returned home that evening without having eaten dinner, and decided to go get food.
 The other idea is that the assassins lured them out by having someone call them saying that the sisters needed a film projector.
 Such a call seemed plausible since the sisters didn't have a telephone.
 They were then followed back to their apartment as they returned at about 10:20 p.m.

 As they were about to enter their apartment, a yellow compact car (possibly a Volkswagen) drove by, and they were shot with 9 mm machine gun fire.

 One of the men was killed instantly as a bullet penetrated his heart.
 The other received a spray of bullets in his stomach and back.
 He remained conscious for a few minutes, then died in an ambulance.

 Jeffrey Ball and Todd Wilson shared an apartment with two other missionaries, Thayne Carlson and V. Shane Mylroie.
 Mylroie was the first to find them.
 They called an ambulance and notified President Wright.

 Within half an hour of the slayings, a note from FAL Zarate Willka was received at the newspaper offices of El Matutino Ultima Hora de La Paz.
 It read: